FlorisHendriks/HTTP_provisioning/README.md

 ![image](https://user-images.githubusercontent.com/47246332/173604610-466940e6-5fa9-45c7-b9af-ea31bc86da8a.png)

-Unfortunately a significant limitation of this solution is that in
+Unfortunately, a significant limitation of Intune is that we can not easily deploy a configuration for a specific managed device.
+[The device needs to be in a group in order to be able to deploy the configuration](https://docs.microsoft.com/en-us/graph/api/intune-shared-devicemanagementscript-assign?view=graph-rest-beta).
+Since every deployment is unique, every managed device needs to be in an unique group.
+This results into an overload of groups which makes managebility for IT administrators more difficult.

-Finally, an i
+In order to use just one ,